livekit/client-sdk-android/README.md

 Compose-based apps should check out our [Android Components SDK](https://github.com/livekit/components-android) for composables support.

-You'll also need jitpack as one of your repositories.
+You'll also need JitPack as one of your repositories.
+In your `settings.gradle` file:

 ```groovy title="settings.gradle"
 dependencyResolutionManagement {